Supporting your child with domestic violence

 - Contact the NSPCC for help and support.

 - Believe that you are never to blame for someone else's abuse.
-It is natural to worry that you have failed as a parent, or for asking for help, and that your children will be taken away from you if you report the violence.
+It is natural to feel worried about asking for help, to feel worried that your children will be taken away from you if you report the violence, or even to have feelings that you have failed as a parent, but it is not your fault.

 - Talk to someone you trust about your experience of domestic abuse – a family member, a friend, your GP.